Access Controls «Prev Next»

 Tab control

 found in the Form Design toolbox.
-In Access 2000, the Tab control continues its role of allowing you to organize multiple pages of related information on a single form.
+In MS Access 365, the Tab control continues its role of allowing you to organize multiple pages of related information on a single form.
 It also allows you to move from page to page by clicking the tabs at the top of the Tab control.
 You can see two pages displayed in the next two figures:

 one page